Tati Alcántara

 Tatiana Alcántara known as Tati Alcántara is a Peruvian actress, dancer, choreographer, singer, model & entrepreneur.
 She currently runs her own dance academy called "ESCENI-K".

 Career

-In 2004 played Sandra Luna in the teen telenovela Besos Robados.
-In May 2009 she participated in the play Cabaret, as Lulu.
+In 2004, she played Sandra Luna in the teen telenovela Besos Robados.
+In May 2009, she participated in the play Cabaret, as Lulu.
 The following year she starred alongside Marco Zunino, the musical Rent, as Mimi.
 In June 2011 she participated in the musical West Side Story.

-In September 2011 two programs involved in the dance reality show El Gran Show, replacing Maricielo Effio.
-Two months later participate in El Gran Show (2011): Reyes del Show.
+In September 2011, she was involved in two programs in the dance reality show El Gran Show, replacing Maricielo Effio.
+Two months later, she participated in El Gran Show (2011): Reyes del Show.

-In May 2012 she will play Velma Kelly in the musical Chicago.
+In May 2012 she played Velma Kelly in the musical Chicago.